DerploidEntertainment/UnityUtil/UnityUtil/Assets/UnityUtil.Triggers/Documentation~/README.md

 ## Overview

-A set of utility classes and components useful to any Unity project, 2D or 3D, specifically related to in-game item inventories.
+A set of utility classes and components useful to any 2D Unity project, specifically related to triggering event-based behavior in-game.

 Copyright © 2017 - present Dan Vicarel & Contributors.
 All rights reserved.